An exhibition in The Demo Room by Mona Aghababaee (IR)

 This became impossible in March 2020, when Iran was an epicentre of the global coronavirus pandemic.
 Aghababaee instead coached the curator to make the wheel, using second-hand materials sourced in Aarhus.
 When seen through this lens, the immobile wheel reveals a different kind of history - emblematic of a moment of mass confinement, when creativity, labour, and social connection have been challenged in unprecedented ways.

-In the studio is the second of three exhibitions at The Demo Room featuring former AaBKC Residency artists-in-residence, and is presented in collaboration with Aarhus Billedkunstcenter.
+Kairos is the third of three exhibitions at The Demo Room featuring former AaBKC Residency artists-in-residence, and is presented in connection with Aarhus Billedkunstcenter.
 Curated by Pamela Grombacher.
 Supported by Aarhus Kommune.

 Previous exhibition: Liminoid Shrine by Małgorzata Żurada.